Our shared vision for RSE

 |Our school environment and curriculum enable our pupils to become healthy, safe, independent and responsible members of society.||All pupils have the opportunity to consider the information and develop their own values, attitudes and opinions.||Pupils can build on their prior learning by revisiting some themes to further develop knowledge, values and skills in an age and stage-appropriate manner.||Pupils understand how they are developing personally and socially.|

-At Poringland Primary School and Nursery, we believe that relationships, sex and health education (RSE) enables our children to become healthy, safe, independent and responsible members of society.
+At Poringland Primary School and Nursery, we believe that relationships and sex education (RSE) enables our children to become healthy, safe, independent and responsible members of society.
 RSE aims to help them understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up.

 RSE is taught as both explicit lessons, using the Educator Solutions RSE scheme of work, and is also embedded in other areas of the curriculum.
 This document identifies the progression of skills from the Educator Solutions RSE scheme of work.

-Relationships, Sex and Health Education– Progression of Skills at Poringland Primary School and Nursery
+Relationships and Sex Education – Progression of Skills at Poringland Primary School and Nursery

 |Key areas of RSE:||Reception||Year 1||Year 2||Year 3||Year 4||Year 5||Year 6|